-Based in Glasgow, Alasdair Gray (born 1934) is a Scottish novelist, playwright, poet, painter and illustrator.
-His most famous novel, 'Lanark' was developed over a period of almost 30 years, and was published by Canongate Press in 1981.
+Alasdair Gray (1934-2019) was a Scottish novelist, playwright, poet, painter and illustrator based in Glasgow.
+His most famous novel, 'Lanark', was developed over a period of almost 30 years, and was published by Canongate Press in 1981.

-During his career, he has also written for stage, radio, and television.
-As well as painting large-scale murals and stage sets, he also illustrates his own books and takes an active part in the design, layout, and typography of his published works.
+During his career, he wrote for stage, radio, and television.
+As well as painting large-scale murals and stage sets, he also illustrated his own books and took an active part in the design, layout, and typography of his published works.

-His literary and artistic talents are often combined in single works, making him a fascinating subject for anyone interested in Scottish literature, and visual art and design.
+His literary and artistic talents were often combined in single works, making him a fascinating subject for anyone interested in Scottish literature, and visual art and design.